Cubs vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Bohm has 43 hits with eight doubles, five home runs and 14 walks.
-He has driven in 32 runs with two stolen bases.
+- Bohm has 44 hits with eight doubles, five home runs, 14 walks and 32 RBI.
+He's also stolen two bases.

 Bohm Recent Games